 Under the term of the BP Agreement, Boston Pharmaceuticals exclusively licensed worldwide right to PRS-342/BOS-342.
-The Company received an upfront payment of \$10.0 million and is further entitled to receive up to \$352.5 million in development, regulatory and sales-based milestone payments, tiered royalties up to low double-digits on sales of PRS-342/BOS-342 and a percentage of consideration received by Boston Pharmaceuticals in the event of a sublicense of a program licensed under the BP Agreement or a change of control of Boston Pharmaceuticals.
-The Company will also contribute up to \$4.0 million toward manufacturing activities
+The Company received an upfront payment of \$10.0 million and is further entitled to receive development, regulatory and sales-based milestone payments, tiered royalties up to low double-digits on sales of PRS-342/BOS-342 and a percentage of consideration received by Boston Pharmaceuticals in the event of a sublicense of a program licensed under the BP Agreement or a change of control of Boston Pharmaceuticals.
+The Company also contributed \$4.0 million toward manufacturing activities.

 The amounts allocated to the performance obligations did not meet the criteria to be recognized over time on a proportional performance basis and thus will be recognized at a point in time.
 The Company determined that the performance obligation will be fully satisfied when all of the deliverables in the combined performance obligation are transferred to Boston Pharmaceuticals as that is the point at which Boston Pharmaceuticals can fully use and benefit from the license to PRS-342/BOS-342.
 In the fourth quarter of 2021, the Company transferred all deliverables to Boston Pharmaceuticals related to the one performance obligation under the collaboration.
-Therefore, the Company recognized the full transaction price, or \$5.7 million, as revenue in 2021 and there are no remaining obligations.
+Therefore, the Company recognized the full transaction price as revenue in 2021 and there are no remaining obligations.